Ph.D., 1993, Cornell University

-- "Conservative Criticism of the Rechtsstaat," invited contribution for Cambridge Companion to the Rechtsstaat, submitted and accepted, forthcoming 2020.
+- "Conservative Criticism of the Rechtsstaat," Cambridge Companion to the Rechtsstaat, forthcoming 2020.

-- "Capitalism’s Threat to Political Stability and Social Policy as a Solution: Reflections on Ernst-Wolfgang Böckenförde’s Political Theory of the Welfare State," invited contribution for volume on Understanding Böckenförde, submitted and accepted, forthcoming 2020.
+- "Capitalism’s Threat to Political Stability and Social Policy as a Solution: Reflections on Ernst-Wolfgang Böckenförde’s Political Theory of the Welfare State," in Understanding Böckenförde, forthcoming 2020.

 - "Ernst Forsthoff in Frankfurt: Political Mobilization and the Abandonment of Scholarly Responsibility," in "Politisierung der Wissenschaft": Jüdische Wissenschaftler und ihre Gegner an der Universität Frankfurt am Main vor und nach 1933 (Frankfurt am Main: Wallstein Verlag, 2016).